PCN News

 BINDT is working on several projects to streamline certification processes.
 This includes external and internal application processes:

-Online Product Technology course for aspirant PCN certificate holders
+An online Product Technology course for aspirant PCN certificate holders

-Internal application management system
+An internal application management system

 Online applications.